 As is always the case, only so much information can be put into one email, so we want to clear up some of the main areas of concern coming to us.
 The first is about the pro-rating, how it works and how long it would be in place for.
 The second is about who we have balloted and why.

-Please watch this video with our General Secretary Paul Fleming, and read the following factsheet below.
+and read the following factsheet below.